Ankenapalli-Vamsi-Kalyan-Reddy/Web_Final_Project/README.md

 - **PUT /orders/{id}:** Update order information by ID.

 These endpoints facilitate order management, allowing users to create, view, update, and cancel orders.

+## To run fastapi server

+   uvicorn main:app
+   Note: main is my file name.
+Replace main with your file name.

+After running the above command the server runs successfully by generating a url.
+Copy the url(http://127.0.0.1:8000) and paste it in a new tab and add /docs to the url.
+It looks like this http://127.0.0.1:8000/docs.
+After successfully running the command we get fastapi interface with all the endpoints.
+There we can perform all the CRUD operations.

 ### Important Note for POST Method